Thailand's political crisis: how events might unfold

-BANGKOK Thailand's government has set an election for Sunday despite warnings of violence as protesters keep up their efforts to topple Prime Minister Yingluck Shinawatra.

-The protesters, who first took to the streets in November, are demanding that the government be replaced by an unelected "people's council" to force through changes to break the hold that former premier Thaksin Shinawatra, Yingluck's brother, has over politics.
+BANGKOK Protesters in Thailand are trying to overthrow the government and put in power an unelected "people's council" to force through electoral and other changes that would break the hold former premier Thaksin Shinawatra has over politics.

+Prime Minister Yingluck Shinawatra, Thaksin's sister, has called an election for February 2 but the protesters have rejected it.

+The protesters want to suspend what they say is a fragile democracy commandeered by the self-exiled billionaire Thaksin, whom they accuse of nepotism and corruption.
+They want to eradicate the political influence of his family by altering electoral arrangements in ways they have not spelt out.

-Thaksin's passionate supporters, most of whom live in rural areas, have kept away from the Bangkok protests.
-But they could take to the streets if they feel that, once again, their interests are being dismissed by the Bangkok-based elite.
+But Thaksin's numerous and passionate supporters, most of whom are in the countryside, are likely to protest if they feel that, once again, their interests are being dismissed by the Bangkok-based elite.

+It is far from clear the election will be held.
+Rumors of a military coup are rife.
+Below are possible scenarios.

 "JUDICIAL COUP"